silverstripe/silverstripe-registry/docs/en/index.md

 representation of the data.
 See "Overriding templates" below on how to change this template.

+### Breadcrumbs

+When viewing data through the `show` action, the title of the current item will be appended to the end of the breadcrumbs array.
+The title will be picked up in the default way of DataObject: it will first look for `Title`, then for `Name`, then default to the `ID`.

 ### Overriding templates

 While the default template does its best to be functional and easy-to-style, it's quite likely that